Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 ## Credential Discovery

-By utilizing the Impacket tool `secretsdump`, we can extract the local hashes for the target host as we now have a copy of the Active Directory database (`ntds.dit`).
+By utilizing the Impacket tool `secretsdump`, we can extract the domain password hashes for the target host as we now have a copy of the Active Directory database (`ntds.dit`).
 ```
 impacket-secretsdump -ntds ntds.dit -system SYSTEM LOCAL
 ```